Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Appendix

 The parameters of this function are summarized in Table~\ref{tab:laser_params}.

 The excitation laser spot size is calculated to be 4.6~$\mu$m, given the lens focal length of 15.29~mm and a collimated beam diameter of 2.2~mm.
-Then, using Supplementary Eqs.~\ref{eq:rabi} and \ref{laser_intensity} we derive the total Rabi signal as a function of time and summed over the $N = 4$ possible \nv orientations:
+Then, using Eqs.~\ref{eq:rabi} and \ref{laser_intensity} we derive the total Rabi signal as a function of time and summed over the $N = 4$ possible \nv orientations as given in Eq.~\ref{total_signal}:

-The limits of the integration represent the bounds of the sample volume of interest.
+The limits of the integration represent the bounds of the sample volume of interest as illuminated by the laser.
 It is the decay time constant of this signal that corresponds to the T\textsubscript{2}\textsuperscript{Rabi} coherence time.

 The non-linear data fitting is accomplished using Matlab's global optimization toolbox.
 Rough fitting is done with the `PatternSearch' algorithm, and finer fits are accomplished by the `nlinfit' function which can also provide fit parameter confidence intervals.
 The list of fit parameters and their values are given in Table~\ref{tab:opt_sim_params}.